vuejs/v2.vuejs.org/src/api/index.md

 - **Usage:**

   Render the element or template block multiple times based on the source data.
-The expression must use the special syntax to provide an alias for the current element being iterated on:
+The directive's value must use the special syntax `alias (in|of) expression` to provide an alias for the current element being iterated on:

   ``` html
   <div v-for="item in items">
     {{ item.text }}
   </div>
   ```

+  Note using `of` as the delimiter is only supported in 1.0.17+.

   Alternatively, you can also specify an alias for the index (or the key if used on an Object):